 Simulations and models increasingly complement theory and experimentation, allowing researchers to explore phenomena that cannot be captured via observation or conventional lab experiments.
 Supercomputers help scholars mine massive databases of information for digital needles-in-haystacks that otherwise would go unnoticed, such as subtle changes in DNA.

-Stampede is one of the most advanced scientific research instruments in the world, and the nation’s most powerful computer system dedicated to academic research.
+Stampede is one of the most advanced scientific research instruments in the world, and one of the nation’s most powerful computer systems dedicated to academic research.
 But the best thing about it — like all of the systems and software TACC identifies, evaluates, deploys, and supports — is how it enables scientists to tackle areas of research that until now were deemed impossibly challenging.

 Researchers can solve scientific problems that humans alone might find insurmountable — the kind that help predict where a hurricane will make landfall, how a new drug will interact with its target, or what mutations in our genetic code make us prone to developing certain diseases.

-As a “computational microscope” that allows scientists to explore the inner dynamics of a cell better than with the best imaging devices, identify tumors more accurately, and discover new medicines faster and less expensively, Stampede is a remarkable machine.
+Stampede is a remarkable supercomputer that allows scientists to explore the inner dynamics of a cell along with the best imaging devices, identify tumors more accurately, and discover new medicines faster and less expensively.
 But it’s only as powerful as the scientists who use it — top researchers in fields from mechanical engineering to neuroscience.

 “We’re never done,” Boisseau says.
 “Not until every hard science problem that matters to society is solved, from disease to food shortage to climate change.
 And that’s never going to happen.”